NOW ACCEPTING APPLICATIONS FOR SPRING 2021

 - High potential for advancement and proven academic capability

 - Ability to contribute to the Executive MBA experience

-- Ability to read, write and speak English.
-If candidates do not have standardized tests results (e.g. TOEFL, IELTS), they will be required to take an in-house English test and pass an oral English interview.
+- Ability to read, write, and speak English.
+If candidates do not have standardized test results (e.g. TOEFL, IELTS), they will be required to take an in-house English test and pass an oral English interview.
 This requirement is waived for custom-designed cohorts for companies or government entities, which are taught in Mandarin.